-From the dirt, sand and straw floors of ancient times to the exceptionally intricate tile mosaic floors from the Byzantine period, interior flooring has changed a whole lot throughout human history.
+From the dirt, sand and straw floors of ancient times to the exceptionally intricate tile mosaic floors from the Byzantine period, interior flooring takes us on a journey through historical trends.
 Like everything in life, flooring trends tend to come and go, but a few things remain the same from century to century.
 The most desirable flooring types are those that are easy to produce, clean and maintain, all without sacrificing good looks.
 These are the factors that have forced the industry to continue advancing at a record pace.

-Though the history of the flooring we’re used to today can be traced back far past the year 1800, we’re focusing on flooring trends from the past two centuries.
+Though the history of the flooring we are familiar with today can be traced back far before the year 1800, we’re focusing on flooring trends from the past two centuries.
 It was during these periods that flooring went from practical, vernacular and highly limited to decorative, versatile and high-tech, thanks in part to the Industrial Revolution of the 1800s and the rise of synthetic materials in the 1900s.
-The massive shift in materials meant, of course, a massive shift in design, paving the way for many unique flooring trends–from uber-elaborate parquet of the turn of the 20th century to the revival of the rustic and reclaimed of the turn of the 21st.
+The massive shift in materials meant, of course, a massive shift in design, paving the way for many unique flooring trends, from elaborate parquet of the turn of the 20th century to the revival of the rustic and reclaimed of the turn of the 21st century.

-Whether you’re fascinated by interior design, want to select finishes appropriate to the period of your home or want to avoid anything outdated at all costs, this guide to flooring trends will captivate and intrigue.
+Whether you are fascinated by interior design, want to select finishes appropriate to the period of your home or want to avoid anything outdated at all costs, this guide to flooring trends will captivate and intrigue.
 Join us as we explore them all!

 1800s: Starting off Plain, Evolving into Ornamental

 The early 1800s were a time of plain, practical design, and simplicity ruled.
 In America, builders were relegated largely to vernacular materials, primarily the abundant wood from the ample old-growth forests.
 Out of pure necessity, floors were often made of tight-grained heartwood, featuring rough-sawn planks with squared edges and planks left unfinished with no varnish or stain.
 Tools were limited, so anything too complex was off the table.
-As a result, most early 19th century buildings featured bare, dull and rustic wood floors, with 2- and 3-inch wide planks commonplace.
+As a result, most early 19th century buildings featured bare, dull and rustic wood floors, mostly in 2 and 3 inch wide planks.
 But technological advancements and globalization were about to explode in the coming century, so the plain aesthetic didn’t last long.

 The Desirable Complexity of Parquet Floors

 Parquetry, the art of inlaying intricate wood blocks into flooring, traces its roots back to the 1600s and was commonplace among the wealthy estate owners in France and throughout Europe.
-Eventually, in the early 1800s, wealthy people in America could afford parquet floors in mesmerizing, geometric patterns, like herringbone, checkerboard and diamond, designed to mimic the highly decorative, intricate weavings of fancy oriental rugs.
-Later, the practice of adding parquet elements—such as parquet borders and central design accents—allowed the less wealthy to achieve this gorgeous look for much less.
+Eventually, in the early 1800s, wealthy people in America could afford parquet floors in mesmerizing geometric patterns such as herringbone, checkerboard and diamond, designed to mimic the highly decorative, intricate weavings of fancy oriental rugs.
+Later, the practice of adding parquet elements, such as parquet borders and central design accents, allowed the less wealthy to achieve this gorgeous look for much less.